CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/UhtredStorm/UhtredStormDepricated.md

 We got contracted to fight the lancers

 Session 30:
-It came out that Uhtres’s friends perpetrated the terrorist attack Killroy tried to kill him
+It came out that Uhtred's friends perpetrated the terrorist attack Killroy tried to kill him
-Fanacrio almost died in killroy’s dream
+Fanácrio almost died in killroy’s dream

 Session 31:
 The lancers killed some girl